Wisdom Teeth Removal Brunswick

 Ice packs can be applied to the cheeks during the first 24 hours after surgery.
 A bag of frozen peas wrapped in a clean tea-towel will do the trick and ensure that it’s not uncomfortably cold.
 This will not only reduce swelling, but relieve discomfort during the healing process.

 For bleeding, bite down firmly for at least 30 seconds on the gauze pad your dentist gave you.
 If you lose this, a clean handkerchief, tampon or used tea bag can be used.
 Do not use cotton wool or tissues, as these can break apart.
 If this method does not stop the bleeding, contact your dentist immediately.
-This is especially important if you are taking “blood thinners” such as warfarin.
+This is especially important if you are taking “blood thinners”.

 How much will it cost to remove a wisdom tooth?